 - read the transcript of some of the latest conference calls,

-- read the quarterly results since last financial year end (Read: Understanding the Quarterly Results Filings of Companies)
+- read the quarterly results since last financial year-end (Read: Understanding the Quarterly Results Filings of Companies)

-The material mentioned above would present an investor with the most of the relevant information available about the company in the public domain.
+The material mentioned above would present an investor with most of the relevant information available about the company in the public domain.

 3) How do you know where to begin?